Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment-2.md

 - Clicker
 - StarWars

-Create a link for each of these routes.
+**Create a link for each of these routes.**

-I should be able to click one of the links and see one of the components.
+I should be able to click my way to each of the components.

 ### Extra Credit - Display planets and starships